JohnReid/Saturn/README.md

 The structure of this repository is laid out as:

-- Resources: Scripts to download the data and the challenge rules.
+- Resources: scripts to download the data and the challenge rules.
+- Docs: documents about the challenge, methods, papers, etc...